jina-ai/reader/README.md

                                                                      LLM(streamContent3)
 ```

+Stream mode is also useful when the target page is large to render.
+If you find standard mode gives you incomplete content, try streaming mode.

 ### JSON mode

 This is still very early and the result is not really a "useful" JSON.
 It contains three fields `url`, `title` and `content` only.
 Nonetheless, you can use accept-header to control the output format: